Wavey1287/Wavey1287/README.md

 - 👋 Hi, I’m @Wavey1287
 - 👀 I’m interested in ...
 Android Development
 - 🌱 I’m currently learning ...
-HTML, CSS, Javascript, SQL, Python, C++, PHP, Java, Dart, Swift
+Java
 - 💞️ I’m looking to collaborate on ...
-Web Design, Apps
+App Development
-- 📫 How to reach me ... davidajones1287@gmail.com
+- 📫 How to reach me ... davidajones1287@gmail.com | https://stackoverflow.com/users/18421129/david-jones

 <!---
 Wavey1287/Wavey1287 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.